 The Adzuki Bean Plant:

-Scientifically designated as Vigna angularis and belonging to the botanical family Fabaceae, adzuki beans thrive in the warm Asian regions of China, Japan, South Korea, Taiwan, Thailand, as well as in Punjab, Rajasthan, Gujarat, Maharashtra in India.
-Moreover, owing to the abundant nutritional content and excellent health benefits, these tiny pods are also cultivated in warmer parts of the USA, Australia, New Zealand, besides in Africa and South America.
+Scientifically designated as Vigna angularis and belonging to the botanical family Fabaceae, adzuki beans thrive in the warm Asian regions of China, Japan, South Korea, Taiwan, Thailand, as well as in Punjab, Rajasthan, Gujarat, and Maharashtra in India.
+Moreover, owing to the abundant nutritional content and excellent health benefits, these tiny pods are also cultivated in warmer parts of the USA, Australia, New Zealand, Africa and South America.

-Thanks to their rich nutrition profile, adzuki beans are widely consumed in Japanese cuisine, as well as in other Asian culinary fares in China, Thailand, Korea, India.
+Thanks to their rich nutrition profile, adzuki beans are widely consumed in Japanese cuisine, as well as in other Asian culinary fares in China, Thailand, Korea, and India.
 They are usually sprouted and eaten boiled alongside rice, mashed into a paste, cooked in sugar syrup as a sweet porridge, made into a flavourful curry/dal with spices and even incorporated into desserts like pastries, pies, ice creams, waffles, biscuits as a yummy topping.

 Adzuki Beans Nutrition:

-The nutritional value in a 100 gram serving of adzuki beans, according to the Food And Nutrient Database of the USDA (United States Department Of Agriculture), is as follows:
+The nutritional value in a 100-gram serving of adzuki beans, according to the Food And Nutrient Database of the USDA (United States Department Of Agriculture), is as follows:

 Energy 128 calories